Happy or Not, “Don’t Divorce” is an Eye-

 Audio book preview:

 Divorce is everywhere.
-Splashy splits of long-married Jeff Bezos, Sarah and Todd Palin, and an endless list of celebs prove that money is no protection from marital schism.
+Splashy splits of long-married Melinda and Bill Gates, Jeff Bezos and (remarried) MacKenzie Scott, and an endless list of celebs prove that money is no protection from marital schism.
 But what is?

 In fact, all married people (happy and not) will improve their–and others’–marriages by understanding the startling points in Don’t Divorce, such as: